 A hungry lion seeks out the weakest member of a herd.
 Once he spots a vulnerability, he goes in for the kill.

 Predatory people are a lot harder to justify.
 Everyone knows it’s wrong to pick on the little guy.
-So why is the temptation to torment them still so great?
+So why are some people so tempted to torment someone they perceive as vulnerable?

 Bullying has always been a part of life, but the concern over it seems greater than ever.
 Part of the reason, according to Dr. Katie Davis, a child clinical psychologist practicing in New York’s Upper East Side and a researcher at John Hopkins, is that parents today are more aware of the impact bullying can have on mental health.